 An even more important thing, perhaps, for pianists to start doing when they move to the organ, is to get their feet moving NOW.
 They shouldn't lose a moment with that.
 There are many who will tell them, regardless of when they begin organ lessons, to make sure they're learning to play with both feet, heel and toe, on a real pedalboard, otherwise it can be argued that they're wasting their time at the organ.

 If sombody wants to play organ, they should learn it.
 If they want to play piano, they should learn it.
 People may want to put me in the pillory for saying so, but the simple truth is, you don't need training in one to be able to play the other.
 Piano technique is completely different from organ, and vice versa.
 About the only things that carry over are finger strength and independence, phrasing, and stretch, scale, and arpeggio exercises.
-The old maxim "Master the 2 and 3 Part Inventions of Bach at the piano before you begin organ study" has been given much heed.
-I too, tend to quote the Bach Invention rule when I'm asked about starting organ lessons because a) the Inventions teach you how to read music, and I don't typically want to see organ lessons used for that, b) it's like studying organ repertoire, since the Inventions transfer right to the organ and sound well when performed using suitable registrations, and c) the Inventions teach composition because they're 2-part and 3-part fugues.
+The old maxim "Master the 2- and 3-Part Inventions of Bach at the piano before you begin organ study" has been given much heed.
+I too, tend to quote this "Bach-Invention rule" when I'm asked about starting organ lessons because a) the Inventions teach you how to read music, and I don't typically want to see organ lessons used for that, b) it's like studying organ repertoire, since the Inventions transfer right to the organ and sound well when performed using suitable registrations, and c) the Inventions teach composition because they're actually 2-part and 3-part fugues.
 There are so many things to be thinking about when you're learning the organ, and it's hard to work on those at your lessons while also trying to learn keyboard and reading fundamentals.
 But then, by denying yourself any time at all at the organ, you find out very quickly that, while your finger strength, dexterity, and keyboard "feel" will carry over, the organ is a very different instrument.
 From my own experience I would suggest starting the organ ASAP and not to wait until you're at "an acceptable level" of piano proficiency.
 The two instruments are completely different, and I'm living proof that the piano is not necessarily a pre-req for learning the organ.
 I'd hate for someone to delay taking up organ because they aren't satisfied with their piano skills.
 I'd say if you have the ability to read piano music and love the organ, take it up.
 Even though one supports the other, they're two different, distinct instruments with little in common except the keyboard.

 I also have to admit of my bias, that the organ has always been my principal and only musical instrument and that I've always used the piano as a means to get where I wanted to go with the former.
 At the same time, to be truthful and realistic, I see no real way to adequately prepare for, or to digest one's way through, ALL of the organ repertoire without some modicum of technique at the piano.
 The great art of organ playing escalates with the playing of repertoire, and the French model of study at the piano before the organ addresses this question rather well.
 To develop dexterity and facility for playing ALL the organ literature, a certain amount of work at the piano in terms of stretch exercises for the hand and the ability to play scales and arpeggios legato and evenly, in all their various combinations, is therefore something with which every organist, at some time or another, must come to grips.
 I did exercises, so did my teachers, and you should do some, too.
 It's true that not everyone is studying the organ to play Vierne's 5th, but facility at the piano conditions the hands and makes for a little easier study of the organ and its eccentricities.